 What are USDT and UUDT diagnostic responses?

-USDT Response
+USDT Diagnostic Response

-UUDT Response
+UUDT Diagnostic Response

 To optimize data transfer with CAN frames, the PCI byte can be removed from the Diagnostic response, which saves an additional byte of data.
 This type of data transfer is called Unacknowledged Unsegmented Data Transfer (UUDT).